This topic describes how to upgrade Tanzu Cloud Service Broker for Azure.

 To update to Redis v6:

-1. Before updating the Redis version, make sure you read the Microsoft Azure upgrade recommendations and understand any possible consequences to the service.
+1. Before updating the Redis version, read the Microsoft Azure upgrade recommendations and understand any possible consequences to the service.

 2. Identify the instance that you want to update to use Redis v6.